-between Ako Aotearoa and the TEC, and then between Ako Aotearoa and project lead Mike Styles to develop and implement a "Dyslexia Friendly Quality Mark" (see page 77 for more information on this initiative).
+between Ako Aotearoa and the TEC, and then between Ako Aotearoa and project lead Mike Styles to develop and implement a "Dyslexia Friendly Quality Mark" (see page 65 for more information on this initiative).
 Other impacts include:

-Wrap-around Model and was awarded "highly commended" in the 'Diversibility' category of the 2018 Diversity Works awards.

-learners impacted by the project (directly/indirectly)
+- Wrap-around Model and was awarded "highly commended" in the 'Diversibility' category of the 2018 Diversity Works awards. - 2.
+There has been a major culture change at the Department of learners impacted by the project (directly/indirectly)